 The Group provides private medical cover for employees, which includes counselling for work/life issues such as stress and bereavement.
 The Group also provides pensions, insurance, income protection benefit and contributes towards gym memberships for employees.

-As stated in the Group HSE Policy, Faroe is committed to respect and preserve the natural environment.
+As stated in the Group EHS Policy, Faroe is committed to respect and preserve the natural environment.

 Our policy is to minimise the undesirable effects on the environment resulting from our activities and work to prevent pollution.
 The Group assesses and manages the risks of its operations in order to improve its environmental performance on a continual basis.